akshayseshadri/minimax-fidelity-estimation/README.md

 ## <a name="interactive">Interactive usage:
 1. Import the `handle_fidelity_estimation.py` module from a Python/IPython console.
 2. Use the function `construct_fidelity_estimator` to construct a fidelity estimator from  settings specified using a YAML file.
-3. Use the function `construct_fidelity_estimate_risk` to estimate the fidelity from measurement outcomes and the constructed estimator.
+3. Use the function `compute_fidelity_estimate_risk` to estimate the fidelity from measurement outcomes and the constructed estimator.

 ### Constructing the estimator:
 ```